transairobot/.github/profile/README.md

 + Develop robotic tools to efficiently accomplish diverse tasks.
 + Shift computation to the cloud—robots only need minimal onboard processing.
 + Enable developers to create robot applications and host them on our cloud platform, allowing users to deploy apps with one click.
-+ Keep hardware costs for mobile robotic arms under $2,000.
++ Keep hardware costs for mobile robotic arms under CNY 2,000.
 <!--

 **Here are some ideas to get you started:**